 - Given lack of access to “back office” tools for payments, scheduling, insurance, and a steady stream of new clients, the independent services provided by Soloists are becoming commoditized by on-demand networks, “middle-men” headhunters, and the traditional firm/agency structure.
 In the age of apps, marketplaces, and professional networks, we can do better.

-Prefer was able to assemble a group of stellar engineers, designers, and operators I would certainly work with again, and the product went through at least three major pivots and many more evolutions (perhaps too many and too quickly in retrospect) and endured some critical learnings that may have happened too late.
+The company was able to assemble a group of stellar engineers, designers, and operators I would certainly work with again, and the product went through at least three major pivots and many more evolutions (perhaps too many and too quickly in retrospect) and endured some critical learnings that may have happened too late.
 As I reflect on the experience and debriefed with a few members of the team, here is a list of lessons learned based on what worked and didn’t work in the journey to empower the careers of independent service professionals and enable customers to find the service professionals they need from their friends.

-6 Lessons Learned From Prefer
+6 Lessons Learned

 Marketplace Building: Vertical vs. Horizontal

 Traditional marketplace building starts with liquidity.
 Can you gather enough “supply” and “demand” to ensure that buyers and sellers are able to find each other and be satisfied with little effort.
 For this reason, most marketplaces start with a narrow (vertical) focus on specific services, whether it be massage therapists, drivers, or babysitters.
 If you can build enough supply while also pacing the demand — all while keeping the cost of acquiring both sides in check with some form of viral loop — you can achieve the elusive “flywheel” that has unleashed some of the greatest marketplaces of our time.
-But for a referral marketplace like Prefer that would require Soloists to bring their own clients onto the platform (and for clients to keep coming back for new services), the team knew that we needed to take a horizontal approach instead.
+But for a referral marketplace like “Prefer” that would require Soloists to bring their own clients onto the platform (and for clients to keep coming back for new services), the team knew that we needed to take a horizontal approach instead.
 After all, why would massage therapists introduce a network of other massage therapists to their own clients?
 So we needed to accommodate many forms of Soloists from day one.
 As the saying goes, “when you try to do something for everyone, you don’t get it right for any one.”
 When it came to tools for scheduling, booking, etc, the lowest common denominator was a common trap to avoid.
 Should we have avoided all of these tools out of the gate and focus simply on discovery?
 Or should we have forced ourselves to focus on a more limited set of verticals, from both a product and go-to-market perspective?